|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 The Lord is burdened by something going on in Hadrach, an out-lying region of Damascus (its -- Hadrach's -- rest), Damascus itself, Hamath, another region in Western Syria that bordered Lebanon, plus two Mediterranean coastal regions in Lebanon.
 Tyre, in Southern Lebanon is below the Litani River and therefore part of biblical Israel.
 It lies on the same latitude as the northernmost Israeli settlement of Kiryiat Sh'mona.
 Sidon lies a few miles to the south of Beirut and on the same latitude as Damascus.

 Zechariah prophesied after the 10 Northern Tribes of Israel led by the House of Joseph were exiled.
 The timing for this burden relates to the reviving of the House of Joseph, the major two tribes of Israel who remain in exile.
 The burden may even relate specifically to the preparation of the land for these non-Jewish exiles of Ephraim and M'nashe to return.
-We mention this possibility because Zechariah 10:10 indicates that when the House of Joseph returns, they will be so numerous that the land will not be able to contain them and they will spill over into Lebanon (today controlled by Syria and the Iranian Hezbollah) and the Gilead, which is in today's Jordan and the ancient inheritances of Israelite East M'nashe, Gad and Reuben.
-Israelite East M'nashe has been identified with 38 Athap(b)ascan Language Group nations including six who relocated to the Four Corners region of the American Southwest: The five nations of the Apache and the Navajo.
+We mention this possibility because Zechariah 10:10 indicates that when the House of Joseph returns, they will be so numerous that the land will not be able to contain them and they will spill over into Lebanon and the Gilead, which is in today's Jordan.

 9:3-4: "And Tyrus did build herself a stronghold, and heaped up silver as the dust, and fine gold as the mire of the streets.
 Behold, the Lord will cast her out, and He will smite her power (in, by means of, with) the sea; and she shall be devoured with fire."